- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 My guess is that “Tigers” was ultimately released on The Final Cut for a number of reasons.
 The most obvious reason?
 It says so right on the label.
 When it was first released as a single, the sleeve read “Taken from the album The Final Cut” even though it was ultimately not included on that album for its original 1983 release.
 So the expectation, such that it was, was for it to be there.

-I think, more importantly, because The Wall is such a classic album.
+I think, more importantly, because The Wall is such a classic album with a much larger fanbase that is very protective of it.
 Any attempt to change, repair, or restore it would definitely spark huge fan backlash (I realize the irony of that statement as it pertains to this website and project).
 Finally, The Final Cut has not been as popular as other Pink Floyd albums over the years and there has been much less backlash by adding this track 20 years after the album’s first release.

-However, “When the Tigers Broke Free” was written specifically for The Wall.
+However, I think “When the Tigers Broke Free” sounds forced in its new home on The Final Cut.
+It was written specifically for The Wall.
 It made its first appearance in the canon as a crucial part of Pink Floyd The Wall (the film).
 In my opinion, that’s where it belongs.

 When The Tigers Broke Free, Parts 1 and 2